SquirDuck/Food-Detection/README.md

 # Food Detection

-This project is about Food Image Detection using Deep Learning.
+This project is about Food Image Detection using Deep Learning to recognition 30 unique foods in VietNam.

 ## Structure
 - `notebooks/Food_detection.ipynb`: Original notebook